Islamist insurgency in Burkina Faso: 2018

-In 2018, the insurgency expanded to the east of the country.
-The jihadists launched three attacks on 13 June: in Tindangou, against a police checkpoint, and on the police station and gendarmerie brigade of Comin-Yanga.
-During the last attack security forces managed to shoot an assailant.
-On 12 August, six people were killed by rebels in a bomb attack in Boungou, near Fada N'Gourma.
-On the night of 27–28 August, eight soldiers died after an explosive device detonated near Pama.
-On the night of 14–15 September, Jihadists murdered nine people in the villages of Diabiga and Kompiembiga including a religious leader.
-A few weeks later, rebels kidnapped three employees in a gold mine – an Indian, a South-African and a Burkinabé, slaying three gendarmes in the process.
-On 4 October, six soldiers died after their military convoy ran over an explosive device.
+In 2018, the insurgency spread to the east of the country.
+Jihadist militants launched three attacks on 13 June: in Tindangou, against a police checkpoint, and on the police station and gendarmerie brigade of Comin-Yanga.
+On 12 August, six people were killed by jihadist militants in a bombing in Boungou, near Fada N'Gourma.
+On the night of August 27, eight Burkinabe soldiers were killed in a bombing likely carried out by jihadist militants Pama.
+On the night of September 14, Jihadist militants murdered nine people in the villages of Diabiga and Kompiembiga including a religious leader.
+Rebels kidnapped three employees in a gold mine – an Indian, a South-African and a Burkinabé, killing three Burkinabé gendarmes in the process.
+On 4 October, six Burkinabé soldiers died after their military convoy ran over an explosive device.
 That night, an army of forty Islamists launched an attack against local gendarmes in Inata.
 The following day, six policemen died in a mine bombing near Sollé.

-In early October, the Armed Forces of Burkina Faso unrolled a major military operation in the country's East, supported by French forces.
-On 3 December, gendarmes successfully repelled an ambush at Bougui, ten kilometres from Fada N'Gourma, killing six assailants and injuring another.
+In early October, the Armed Forces of Burkina Faso launched a major military operation in the country's East, with French support.
+On 3 December, Burkinabé gendarmes repelled an ambush at Bougui, ten kilometres from Fada N'Gourma, killing six militants and injuring another.